 Study of microorganisms and their relationship to health, ecology, and related fields.
-Prerequisites: (A grade of C or better in BIO156 or BIO156XT or BIO181 or BIO181XT or one year of high school biology) and a grade of C or better in RDG100 or higher or eligibility for CRE101 as indicated by reading placement test score.
+Prerequisites: (A grade of C or better in BIO156 or BIO156XT or BIO181 or BIO181XT or one year of high school biology) and a grade of C or better in RDG100 or higher or eligibility for CRE101.
 CHM130 or higher or one year of high school chemistry suggested but not required.